Tax Credits: Calculating tax credits

 Calculating tax credits in 2011-2012 and earlier years was different to the current calculation.
 This is because in earlier years there were two income thresholds for WTC and CTC or CTC only claims.
 The first income threshold (either £6,420 or £15,860 in 2011-2012) was used to calculate entitlement to all elements except for the family element of CTC.
 The second income threshold was only used for the family element, which remained protected until income reached that second income threshold.
 From April 2012, this second income threshold was removed which means the calculation is slightly different.

-The second income threshold is not a fixed figure, it depends on circumstances.
-However for the majority of claimants the threshold was £40,000 in 2011-2012 (£50,000 in 2010-2011 and earlier years) and it is often this figure that has been quoted.
+The second income threshold was not a fixed figure, it depended on circumstances.
+However for the majority of claimants the threshold was £40,000 in 2011-2012 (£50,000 in 2010-2011 and earlier years).
 Above this threshold the family element was tapered away.

 Some people had a higher second income threshold.
-This is because the other elements of tax credits are not tapered away fully by the time their income reaches £40,000.
-This is normally because they have more than two children, childcare costs or qualify for the disability elements.
+This is because the other elements of tax credits are not tapered away fully by the time their income reached £40,000.
+This was normally because they had more than two children, childcare costs or qualified for the disability elements.
 In such cases their individual threshold had to be calculated.

 Calculating tax credits 2012-2013 and later years